zola-25/zola-25.github.io/_posts/2023-02-05-server-side-password-hashing.md

 If the attacker knows the hashing algorithm, they input a guessable password, along with one of the database's salts, and see if the resulting hash matches the hash in the database created from the salt.

 The full attack involves attempting every guessable password with every database salt.
+For each password, the attacker hashes it with every salt in the database, checking for matches in the list of stored hashes.

 Some dictionary attacks attempt millions of common passwords.
 So if we consider the scenario where the attacker has one million guessable passwords, and a compromised database of 10000 hashes and salts, the attacker would run the hashing algorithm 10 billion times in an attempt to generate a hash that matched one in the database.
 If they found a match, they'd have found the genuine password that corresponded to that hash.

 10 billion hash creations is obviously a lot, but the feasibility of such an attack depends on the execution time of the particular hash algorithm.
 Strong CHFs are designed to be computationally resource intensive, making them sufficiently slow, which helps mitigate against this kind of dictionary attack and other 'brute-force' methods.

-Ideally they are slow enough to mitigate these attacks but not so slow that their legitmate uses are affected, like fast credential verification for authentication, so typically these algorithms are configured to generate a hash in 0.1-1 seconds.
+Ideally they are slow enough to mitigate these attacks but not so slow that their legitmate uses are affected, such as fast credential verification for authentication.
+Typically these algorithms are configured to generate a hash in 0.1-1 seconds.

 In our dictionary attack example, a 0.5 second hash time would take 158 years to test all one million guessable passwords.